CommunistMountain/BalanceModFork/README_new.md

         <li>Burst Laser 1: Rarity from 1 to 3.</li>
         <li>Burst Laser 3: Rarity from 4 to 2, cost from 95 to 70, cooldown from 19s to 14s, fire chance from 0% to 10%.</li>
         <li>Heavy Laser 1: Rarity from 2 to 4, cooldown from 9s to 11s.</li>
-        <li>Heavy Pierce 1: Power requirement from 2 to 1, cooldown from 10s to 15s</li>
+        <li>Heavy Pierce 1: Power requirement from 2 to 1, cooldown from 10s to 15s, stun chance from 0% to 20%.</li>
         <li>Hull Laser 1: Rarity from 2 to 3, cooldown from 14s to 15s, projectile speed from 75 to 90, fire chance from 0% to 10%, breach chance from 20% to 18%.</li>
         <li>Chain Vulcan: Rarity from 5 to 3, cost from 95 to 80.
 Starting cooldown from 11.1s to 8.5s, cooldown reduction per shot from -2s to -1.5s (time needed before final cooldown from 35.5s to 27.5s, final cooldown from 1.1s to 1s).</li>
         <li>Flak weapons: removed fake projectiles.</li>